Îto diffusion

 ItoSolver

+The ItoSolver class encapsulates the implementation of Eq.
+9 in chombo-discharge.
 This class can advance a set of computational particles (see ItoParticle) with the following functionality:

-Move particles the a microscopic drift-diffusion model.
+1. Move particles with a microscopic drift-diffusion model.

-Compute particle intersection with embedded boundaries and domain edges.
+2. Compute particle intersection with embedded boundaries and domain edges.

-Deposit particles and other particle types on the mesh.
+3. Deposit particles and other particle types on the mesh.

-Manage superparticle splitting and merging.
+5. Manage superparticle splitting and merging.

+Internally, ItoSolver stores its particles in various ParticleContainer<ItoParticle> containers.
 Although the particle velocities and diffusion coefficients can be manually assigned, they can also be interpolated from the mesh.
+ItoSolver stores the following properties on the mesh:

-Mobility.
+1. Mobility.

-Diffusion coefficient.
+2. Diffusion coefficient.

-Velocity function.
+3. Velocity function.

-The reason for storing both the mobility and velocity function is to simply to improve flexibility when assigned the particle velocity \(\mathbf{V}\).
+The reason for storing both the mobility and velocity function is simply to improve flexibility when assigning the particle velocity \(\mathbf{V}\).
 Note that the velocity function does not have to represent the particle velocity.
 When using both the mobility and velocity function, one can compute the particle velocity as \(\mathbf{V} = \mu\mathbf{v}\), where \(\mathbf{v}\) is a velocity field.
-This is typically done for discharge simulations where for simplicity we assign \(\mathbf{v}\) to be the electric field, and \(\mu\) to the the field-dependent mobility.
+This is typically done for discharge simulations where for simplicity we assign \(\mathbf{v}\) to be the electric field, and \(\mu\) to the field-dependent mobility.
 Additional information is available in Particle interpolation.

 ItoSpecies

 ItoSpecies is a class for parsing solver information into ItoSolver, e.g., whether or not the particle type is mobile or not.
+The constructor for the ItoSpecies class is

 /**

-ItoSpecies(const std::string a_name, const int a_chargeNumber, const bool a_mobile, const bool a_diffusive);
+ItoSpecies(const std::string& a_name, const int a_chargeNumber, const bool a_mobile, const bool a_diffusive);

-a_chargeNumber indicates the charge number of the species and the two booleans a_mobile and a_diffusive indicates whether or not the solver is mobile or diffusive.
+Here, a_name indicates a variable name for the solver.
+This variable will be used in, e.g., error messages and I/O functionality. a_chargeNumber indicates the charge number of the species and the two booleans a_mobile and a_diffusive indicate whether or not the solver is mobile or diffusive.

 Supplying initial data